simon-ritchie/apysc/docstring_markdowns/apysc/_type/type_util.md

 **[Returns]**

 - `result`: bool
-  - If a specified value is immutable, then True will be set.
+  - If a specified value is immutable, this interface returns True.

 <hr>

 **[Notes]**

-apysc's value types, such as the `Int`, are checked as immutable since these js types are immutable.
+This interface checks the apysc value types as immutable to match the JavaScript behavior.

 ## `is_number` function docstring

-Get a boolean value whether specified value is Number value.<hr>
+Get a boolean value whether a specified value is a Number value.<hr>

 **[Parameters]**